anupama-pathirage/ballerina-dev-website/learn/getting-started/writing-a-grpc-service-with-ballerina.md

 - The Listener declaration creates a new gRPC listener with port 9090.
 The listener is the entity that listens to the input coming to the port and then dispatches it to the correct service(s).
 - The service declaration creates a service and attaches it to the listener.
-The service annotation is to create an internal mapping between the service declarations and the PROTO definition.
+The service annotation is to create an internal mapping between the service declarations and the `.proto` definition.
 Do not change it.
 - The gRPC service can have one or more remote methods depending on the proto definition.
 Here, this service has only one method called `sayHello` that has the `HelloRequest` type as the request and `HelloReply` type as the response.